 Jay stared at the birthday-cupcake while the world fell away.
 He didn’t know why Dan paced and wrung his hands.
 He didn’t recognize Faith barely breathing beside him.
 Finally the coffee-table, walls, and floor all spun into void.

 He tried to stand, but his legs buckled under him.
 He rolled down the dune’s hot slope.
 Deeper sand was cooler and damper until he tumbled into a moist, shadowy gorge.
 He pressed his limbs against the narrow walls but found little purchase with the sand.
 Falling sand revealed tiny tunnels left by worms.

 This only worried him.
 In dreams he could count beyond ten on his fingers to assure himself he was safe, but if he had ten fingers, he was really lost in a desert where the sky wasn’t even the right color.

-As his hands traced the walls Jay noticed more worm-tunnels.
+As his hands traced the walls, Jay noticed more worm-tunnels.
 Some seemed dug by worms thick as wrists.
 Could this gorge be the collapsed tunnel of a worm four feet wide?
-The ground now seemed to undulate under him.
+The ground now seemed to undulate underneath him.

 A red mountain’s rounded summit peeked over the dune.
 To be visible from Jay’s deep vantage point and from many miles away, it must have been titanic.
 Olympian.

 The idea made him anxious and he decided to move.
 He stood and jogged up the Southern dune.
 He had to scramble on all fours as it steepened.
 Halfway up, the dune eclipsed a forty-degree angle, and his climbing made loose sand flow like a waterfall.
 He had to crawl like a meticulous caterpillar.